porrey/PcFan/README.md

 # pcfan
-This Arduino library allows both th controlling of a PC fan as well as using the fan as a sensor.
+This Arduino library allows monitoring of the speed of a PC fan.